dieser-niko/ESIRemote/README.md

 ## Installation

-ESIRemote is still in early development, but can already be installed using PyPi:
+ESIRemote is still in early development, but can already be installed using PyPI:
 ```console
 pip install esiremote
 ```